 Dynamic, real-time headlight simulation reduces the requirement for testing on public roads, which is costly, conducted at unsociable hours and is a risk to engineers and other road users.
 A simulation-led approach enables engineers to swiftly assess numerous lighting profiles and optimise the shape, orientation and intensity of light.

 “Headlight technology is advancing rapidly and the development and validation process becoming more complex as a result,” said Josh Wreford, Automotive Sales Manager at rFpro.
 “Our highly-accurate dynamic simulation software enables both the hardware design and control strategy to be optimised before a prototype vehicle exists.
 This significantly reduces the time and cost of developing headlights.”

-The combination of rFpro’s existing high fidelity road surface modelling, Terrain Server, and lighting defined by IES profiles, creates a uniquely accurate virtual environment for the modelling of lighting systems and evaluating the perception of sensors.
-The dynamic motions of the vehicle in pitch, roll and heave can be combined with representative light and shade from the interaction of different light sources to create a faithful representation of the physical world.
+The combination of rFpro’s high fidelity road surface modelling, Terrain Server, and lighting defined by industry-standard IES and RGB profiles, creates a uniquely accurate virtual environment.
+The dynamic motions of the vehicle in pitch, roll and yaw create a faithful representation of the headlight’s output.